Categories | Yext Hitchhikers Platform

 How to Choose the Right Category for your Entity

 Your categories are mostly about optimizing your Listings.
 This is very important to think about!
-SEO experts of yore used to recommend what came to be called “Category and Keyword Stuffing” – basically, add as many categories and keywords that you can think of to increase your chances of being discovered.
+SEO experts of yore used to recommend what came to be called – basically, add as many categories and keywords that you can think of to increase your chances of being discovered.

-However, search engines have wizened up!
+However, search engines have more structure now!
 We recommend that you pick only those categories that best describe your business in the most specific way possible, otherwise you may find yourself penalized for trying to “game the system”.
 So, for example if you are a Taco Restaurant that does half in-restaurant dining and half take-out, you should select “Mexican Restaurant” (and not “Restaurant” since “Mexican Restaurant” is more accurate and specific) and “Take-Out Restaurant”.

 For brands, Yext will manage your categories for you in order to help maintain data quality and optimize your brand’s presence with each publisher.
 This is because many publishers require that major brands categorize very specifically.
 We will also associate what we call “Brand Categories” to your brand to make sure that publishers associate your entities with your Brand for all queries and data investigations.
 You can work with your Listings support team for any inquiries or changes for this.

 You can choose to select categories as needed.
 You still may get outreach from a Listings specialist if there are any issues.

 Advanced Category Management